dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 #### Example:

-Smart contract `A` doesn't implement the `ableToWithdrawRewards` function - they stake 5 MilkADA and have accrued staking rewards of 3 MilkADA.
-Account `A` is then pillaged by the Milkomeda DAO - its rewards of 3 MilkADA is withdrawn, and staked on behalf of the pillager.
-Now the Milkomeda DAO has a stake balance of 3 MilkADA, and contract `A` has a stake balance of 5 MilkADA, but reward value of 0.
+- Smart contract `A` doesn't implement the `ableToWithdrawRewards` function -
+- Smart contract `A` holds 5 stmADA and have accrued staking rewards of 3 MilkADA.
+- Account `A` is then pillaged by the Milkomeda DAO - its rewards of 3 MilkADA are withdrawn, and staked on behalf of the pillager.
+- Now the Milkomeda DAO has a stake balance of 3 MilkADA, and contract `A` has a stake balance of 5 MilkADA, but reward value of 0.

 You can find the full contract [here](https://github.com/dcSpark/liquid-staking/blob/main/src/pillage/Pillage.sol)